Mastering String Algae in Five Steps

 It can, however, be a harmful problem if not solved carefully.
 Many of the methods that remove string algae have a potentially fatal effect, which is why this article’s instructions need to be followed carefully.

-Unfortunately, solving a string algae problem is not a one day process.
+Unfortunately, solving a string algae problem is not a one-day process.
 Like most water management techniques, regaining balance after a string algae issue has a varied timeline depending on severity: as short as one week to as long as three months.

-1. Extract the String Algae Physically — No matter how you go about this process, this first step is essential to getting the recovery process going.
+No matter how you go about this process, this first step is essential to begin the recovery process.
+Physical removal is the fastest way to get algae out of your pond so you can move to the next step.
 To gain leverage and easily pull the algae out, simply wrap the end of the algae around your hand or fingers and pull the algae from it’s root.
 If the algae is at any sort of depth or extreme in length, you may need to use an elongated tool such as a pole or broomstick to wrap the algae around.

 Lowering Your pH Levels